plfavreau/whisprly/README.md

 ### 4. Start on boot (Windows)

-To start the application on boot, you can add a shortcut to the startup folder :
+To start the application on boot, you can add a shortcut to the `start_whisprly.ps1` script in the startup folder:

+1. Press `Win + R` to open the Run dialog.
+2. Type `shell:startup` and press Enter.
+This will open the startup folder.
-1. Create a shortcut to the application by right-clicking on the `main.py` file and selecting `Create shortcut`.
+3. Create a shortcut to the `start_whisprly.ps1` file by right-clicking on it and selecting `Create shortcut`.
-2. Move the shortcut to the startup folder, usually found at `C:\Users\<YourUsername>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
+4. Move the newly created shortcut into the startup folder.